Mingkai14/DDGWizard/docs/Predict_ddg_of_sm.rst

 .. raw:: html

     <div style="text-align: justify;">
-    (6). <span class="keyword-highlight">--pH</span>
+    (5). <span class="keyword-highlight">--pH</span>
     <p></p>
     This parameter indicates that you need to specify at which pH you want to predict the ΔΔG for the mutations.
-It corresponds the <span class="keyword-highlight">pH</span> attribute of generated <span class="keyword-highlight">xls</span> file.
     <p></p>
     <div>

 .. raw:: html

     <div style="text-align: justify;">
-    (7). <span class="keyword-highlight">--T</span>
+    (6). <span class="keyword-highlight">--T</span>
     <p></p>
     This parameter indicates that you need to specify at which temperature you want to predict the ΔΔG for the mutations.
-It corresponds the <span class="keyword-highlight">T</span> attribute of generated <span class="keyword-highlight">xls</span> file.
     <p></p>
     <div>